ZumDash Small SCADA Application

-The initial implementation would automate and monitor five (5) well-sites at various Fairfield pad locations with three ZumLink gateways.
-Each wellsite has a maximum of three (3) tanks and three (3) pressure sensors.
+The initial implementation would automate and monitor (5) well-sites at various Fairfield pad locations with three ZumLink gateways.
+Each wellsite has a maximum of (3) tanks and (3) pressure sensors.
 The edge-intelligent automation solution needed to be vendor-neutral because Fairfield could not take out their existing sensors and meters without incurring significant retrofit costs.
 Alarms, tank level, and pressure sensor data had to be accessible from a web-based device.

 Utilizing existing infrastructure, the ZumDash solution was set up and installed by FreeWave software and field system engineers.
 To prevent any potential disruption of Fairfield’s operations, FreeWave software engineers created a Modbus simulator for use in validating the solution as part of the custom development process.